ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 In the SQL Server error log, you can see entries about this actions.<br />
 Link: [KB4565944]<br />
 Link: https://aboutsqlserver.com/2019/06/09/hadr-sync-commit/<br />
-Scope: global or session
+Scope: global or session<br />
+SQL Server Version: >= 2019 CU9, >= 2017 CU21

 <a id="12311"></a>
 #### Trace Flag: 12311
 Function: After TF [12306](#12306) is enabled, you can further enable 12311 trace flag that represent maximum group commit times of **1ms**.
 This TF is additive whith [12312](#12312), [12314](#12314), and [12318](#12318).
 The maximum group commit time setting is capped at 10ms.
 However, these should not be repeated.
 For example, do not specify the same TF more than one time.<br />
 If you do not want to set maximum group commit time but want, instead, to revert to the default behavior of 10ms, disable TF [12306](#12306).
-The effect of TFs [12311](#12311), [12312](#12312), [12314](#12314), and [12318](#12318) occurs when there is a checkpoint in the database.
+The effect of TFs 12311, [12312](#12312), [12314](#12314), and [12318](#12318) occurs when there is a checkpoint in the database.
 You can rely on the setting of SQL Server or the database to let the checkpoint automatically occur.
 If you want to let the TFs take effect immediately, you can issue a manual checkpoint.
 In the SQL Server error log, you can see entries about this actions.<br />
 Link: [KB4565944]<br />
 Link: https://aboutsqlserver.com/2019/06/09/hadr-sync-commit/<br />
-Scope: global or session
+Scope: global or session<br />
+SQL Server Version: >= 2019 CU9, >= 2017 CU21

 <a id="12312"></a>
 #### Trace Flag: 12312
 Function: After TF [12306](#12306) is enabled, you can further enable 12312 trace flag that represent maximum group commit times of **2ms**.
 This TF is additive whith [12311](#12311), [12314](#12314), and [12318](#12318).
 The maximum group commit time setting is capped at 10ms.
 However, these should not be repeated.
 For example, do not specify the same TF more than one time.<br />
 If you do not want to set maximum group commit time but want, instead, to revert to the default behavior of 10ms, disable TF [12306](#12306).
-The effect of TFs [12311](#12311), [12312](#12312), [12314](#12314), and [12318](#12318) occurs when there is a checkpoint in the database.
+The effect of TFs [12311](#12311), 12312, [12314](#12314), and [12318](#12318) occurs when there is a checkpoint in the database.
 You can rely on the setting of SQL Server or the database to let the checkpoint automatically occur.
 If you want to let the TFs take effect immediately, you can issue a manual checkpoint.
 In the SQL Server error log, you can see entries about this actions.<br />
 Link: [KB4565944]<br />
 Link: https://aboutsqlserver.com/2019/06/09/hadr-sync-commit/<br />
-Scope: global or session
+Scope: global or session<br />
+SQL Server Version: >= 2019 CU9, >= 2017 CU21

 <a id="12314"></a>
 #### Trace Flag: 12314
 Function: After TF [12306](#12306) is enabled, you can further enable 12314 trace flag that represent maximum group commit times of **4ms**.
 This TF is additive whith [12311](#12311), [12312](#12312), and [12318](#12318).
 The maximum group commit time setting is capped at 10ms.
 However, these should not be repeated.
 For example, do not specify the same TF more than one time.<br />
 If you do not want to set maximum group commit time but want, instead, to revert to the default behavior of 10ms, disable TF [12306](#12306).
-The effect of TFs [12311](#12311), [12312](#12312), [12314](#12314), and [12318](#12318) occurs when there is a checkpoint in the database.
+The effect of TFs [12311](#12311), [12312](#12312), 12314, and [12318](#12318) occurs when there is a checkpoint in the database.
 You can rely on the setting of SQL Server or the database to let the checkpoint automatically occur.
 If you want to let the TFs take effect immediately, you can issue a manual checkpoint.
 In the SQL Server error log, you can see entries about this actions.<br />
 Link: [KB4565944]<br />
 Link: https://aboutsqlserver.com/2019/06/09/hadr-sync-commit/<br />
-Scope: global or session
+Scope: global or session<br />
+SQL Server Version: >= 2019 CU9, >= 2017 CU21

 <a id="12318"></a>
 #### Trace Flag: 12318
 Function: After TF [12306](#12306) is enabled, you can further enable 12318 trace flag that represent maximum group commit times of **8ms**.
 This TF is additive whith [12311](#12311), [12312](#12312), and [12314](#12314).
 The maximum group commit time setting is capped at 10ms.
 However, these should not be repeated.
 For example, do not specify the same TF more than one time.<br />
 If you do not want to set maximum group commit time but want, instead, to revert to the default behavior of 10ms, disable TF [12306](#12306).
-The effect of TFs [12311](#12311), [12312](#12312), [12314](#12314), and [12318](#12318) occurs when there is a checkpoint in the database.
+The effect of TFs [12311](#12311), [12312](#12312), [12314](#12314), and 12318 occurs when there is a checkpoint in the database.
 You can rely on the setting of SQL Server or the database to let the checkpoint automatically occur.
 If you want to let the TFs take effect immediately, you can issue a manual checkpoint.
 In the SQL Server error log, you can see entries about this actions.<br />
 Link: [KB4565944]<br />
 Link: https://aboutsqlserver.com/2019/06/09/hadr-sync-commit/<br />
-Scope: global or session
+Scope: global or session<br />
+SQL Server Version: >= 2019 CU9, >= 2017 CU21

 [Docs Trace Flags]:https://docs.microsoft.com/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql